opsydev/devopsto-jan-2017-presentation/PITCHME.md

 #VSLIDE

-- Can't buy five units of devops.
+- Can't buy five units of devops. <!-- .element: class="fragment" -->
-- Case studies are a great way to figure out how to do devops.
+- Case studies are a great way to figure out how to do devops. <!-- .element: class="fragment" -->
-- Lack of information about how smaller companies do devops.
+- Lack of information about how smaller companies do devops. <!-- .element: class="fragment" -->

 #HSLIDE

 ## Overview of what we'll be talking about:

-- Overview of kind of work we do
+- Overview of kind of work we do <!-- .element: class="fragment" -->
 - Technological challenges we faced
 - Cultural challenges we faced